 I love the look of stone grill surrounds, but I couldn't justify spending thousands of dollars having one custom-made.
-Naturally, I decided to go the DIY route to upgrade our grill!
+I wanted a grilling station that offered counter space for food prep.
+Naturally, I decided to go the DIY outdoor kitchen route to upgrade our grill!
 This project took a weekend and it's beginner-friendly.

-I didn't need to cut a single stone with made this whole process a lot easier!
+I didn't need to cut a single stone with made this whole process a breeze!
 I highly recommend using these Retaining wall blocks.
 Their size and weight made them very easy to work with.

 How to Build an Easy Stone Grill Surround

 Note: The best grill to use for this project is one with a straight design.

 Concrete retaining wall caps (for the top of the surround countertops)

 I wanted each row of the stones to have an alternating pattern.
 After some experimenting, I learned that I needed 8 stones to create this.
 For the first row, I lined the stones up in 2 rows.
 I used a level to make sure they were straight.

 I arranged the second row as pictured and adhered them using landscape adhesive.